 Why Study the History of South Africa?

-history of South Africa - footprints mapFor years people have questioned the importance and relevance of history in the school curriculum.
+For years people have questioned the importance and relevance of history in the school curriculum.
 Many feel that there should be a greater emphasis on life skills and vocational education, rather than on such a traditional academic subject.

 If our purpose in educating our children is to equip them to cope effectively with life in the society in which they live, then we will need to equip them with understanding of themselves and others, their own culture and that of others, moral values and other life skills in order that they will truly make a positive contribution to that society.

 “The way in which the world develops has a relation to the way in which it was in the past.
 A community without history is like a person without a memory – incoherent.”
-(Bernard Baylyn of Harvard University)
+(Bernard Baylyn of Harvard University

 We believe that one of the purposes of homeschooling is to turn the hearts of parents towards their children.